 But along with Covid-19 came a big opportunity for a revamp, indeed for a revolution, one that allowed an examination of how resources are used and also took a long, hard look at how the demands of living today should be reflected in production as well as in design.

-This period of enforced isolation has also provided a time of reflection and contemplation for many, for thoughts about what not only is better for us, but better for the planet.
-Locked in our homes with our belongings, including our clothes, thoughts have turned to the real emotional value of items, not just the monetary: Those that are infused with history and infused with memories, those that really stand the test of time.
+This period of enforced isolation has also provided a time of reflection and contemplation for many, with thoughts about what is not only better for us, but better for the planet.
+Locked in our homes with our belongings, including our clothes, thoughts have turned to the real emotional value of items, not just the monetary, those that are infused with history and infused with memories, those that really stand the test of time.

 Hermès, Lyn Slater